Destruction of country houses in 20th-century Britain: Historical background

 Two years before the beginning of World War I, on 4 May 1912, the British magazine Country Life carried a seemingly unremarkable advertisement: the roofing balustrade and urns from the roof of Trentham Hall could be purchased for £200.
 One of Britain's great ducal country houses, Trentham Hall was demolished with little public comment or interest.
 It was its owner's property, to do with as he wished.
-There was no reason for public interest or concern; the same magazine had frequently published in-depth articles on new country houses being built, designed by fashionable architects such as Lutyens.
+There was no reason for public interest or concern; the same magazine had frequently published in-depth articles on new country houses being built, designed by fashionable architects such as Edwin Lutyens.
 As far as general opinion was concerned, England's great houses came and they went; as long as their numbers remained, continuing to provide local employment, the public were not largely concerned.
 The Country Life advertisement, however, was to prove a hint of things to come.

 Before World War I only a few houses were demolished, but the pace increased: by 1955, one house was being demolished every five days.
 As early as 1944, the trustees of Castle Howard, convinced there was no future for Britain's great houses, had begun selling the house's contents.
 Increasing taxation and a shortage of staff meant that the old way of life had ended.
 The wealth and status of the owner provided no protection to the building: even the wealthier owners became keen to free themselves of not only the expense of a large house, but also the trappings of wealth and privilege which the house represented.